dr-jam/ObjectPoolRPG-Exercise/README.md

 It's not much fun when there is only just one type of skill and only one character can blast mushrooms.
 So, we will create more.

 You are responsible for the following:
-* Create 2 more skills that is not just blasting mushrooms
-  * One should be magic type
-  * The other should be spirit type
-* Make sure your new scripts inherits from `SkillsBase.cs`
-* Set the skills to have different damage amounts
+* Modify the two scripts `SpiritualSkill` and `MagicSkill` to have different damage amounts

 ### Stage 2.2 - Give Each Character A Different Attribute
 Attributes are similar to classes of a character.
 For example, in [Destiny 2](https://d2.destinygamewiki.com/wiki/Classes), you can choose to be a Titan, a Hunter, or a Warlock.
 Each has their own special attributes that differentiate themselves from each other.
 There are also subclasses in Destiny 2 but we wouldn't be getting into that.